ThomasDeruel/ThomasDeruel/README.md

 I'm Thomas, I'm 27, geek and gamer since my childhood 🤓, I **love anime** like *Attack on Titan*.

-I'm also a big of MMORPG like FF14.
+I'm also a big fan of MMORPG like FF14.

 ### About me